 - mental health

 - domestic violence

 - and, other topics that the patient’s wellbeing.

 By prompting our patients and asking in-depth questions, we can kickstart a good conversation that empowers the woman to speak openly about her health needs.

 Women need to understand their options

 We also need to ensure that patients are aware of all their options.
 You would be surprised at how few women I speak with (or even doctors) know that there are 18 FDA-approved birth control methods.
-If a woman or her physician aren’t educated on the options, the best available treatments for that individual patient may not be considered.
+The best available treatments for that individual patient may not be considered if a woman or her physician are not educated on the options.

 Related Content: Getting Your Doctor to Really See You

 Far too often, I hear horror stories about women who had issues with their contraception.
 Too often, these negative experiences cause women to stop using contraception altogether.
 Only later do they learn that there was a better option that was more suited for them.